learn-co-curriculum/the-30-second-elevator-pitch/README.md

 * What value you bring
 * What you're building

 You’re building a story arc here.
 You need a narrative that a person can follow.
 It can start with your education and flow chronologically to present day or it can start with where you are now and what you’re working on, then go into your past a bit and connect the dots.
 Either way, you’re likely to wrap up with your current professional interests and where you want to take your skills next.
 Here’s an example (that happens to be developer focused, but the structure of which is adaptable to any field):

->*“I’m a programmer and recovering attorney.
-I’m just about to wrap up my training at Flatiron School and I’m excited to combine my years of experience negotiating contracts and working with clients with my new expertise in Ruby on Rails and JavaScript to a new opportunity as a developer.
-I’m working on a small front end project for a startup that connects users to standard legal contracts that they can customize to their needs.
-So far, it’s been a neat combination of my skills and interests and I’d like to find similar opportunities in my next gig.” *
+>*“I’m a Security Analyst and recovering attorney.
+I’m just about to wrap up my training at Flatiron School and I’m excited to combine my years of experience negotiating contracts and working with clients with my new expertise in Governance Risk and Compliance and Linux to a new opportunity working in systems admin and security.
+One of my related projects at Flatiron gave me the opportunity to hone these skills, which I’d love to tell you more about.
+So far, it’s been a great combination of my skills and interests and I’d like to find similar opportunities in my next job." *

 If you're looking for inspiration, here are a few questions to ask yourself:

 * What am I good at?
 * What problems have I solved?
-* Why do I want to be a [developer/data scientist, etc.]?
+* Why do I want to be a [security anaylst, pen tester etc.]?
-* What was my first exposure to [code/big data, etc.]?
+* What was my first exposure to [cybersecurity, threat analysis etc.]?
 * What am I passionate about?
 * What was my ‘AHA’ moment to pivot into my new field of study?